bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/strict_non_simple_params.md

-SyntaxError: “use strict” not allowed in function with non-simple parameters
+SyntaxError: "use strict” not allowed in function with non-simple parameters
 ============================================================================

-The JavaScript exception “`'use strict'` not allowed in function” occurs when a `"use strict"` directive is used at the top of a function with [default parameters](../functions/default_parameters), [rest parameters](../functions/rest_parameters), or [destructuring parameters](../operators/destructuring_assignment).
+The JavaScript exception "`'use strict'` not allowed in function” occurs when a `"use strict"` directive is used at the top of a function with [default parameters](../functions/default_parameters), [rest parameters](../functions/rest_parameters), or [destructuring parameters](../operators/destructuring_assignment).

 Message
 -------